brianabouchard/create3_examples/create3_lidar/README.md

 ### SBC Setup

-On the SBC, clone and build this, and source the setup shell scripts.
+On the SBC, clone and build the [create3_examples repository](https://github.com/iRobotEducation/create3_examples), and source the setup shell scripts.

 Start the sensors launch script, which includes the LIDAR driver and transform from the laser scan to the robot: